10 Airport Foods to Avoid at All Costs (and What to Eat Instead!)

 Relax.
 Take off your coat.
 Kick off your shoes.
 Now place your coat, shoes and any metal items in the bin in front of you, wait for the security guard to wave you forward, and hope to heaven your carryon actually fits into the “must be this small” basket.

-But what should you actually eat during your next layover, so your down time at an airline hub doesn’t turn you into a victim of airline chub?
+But what should you actually eat during your next layover, so your downtime at an airline hub doesn’t turn you into a victim of airline chub?
 The editors of Eat This, Not That! asked top nutritionists what they recommend when you’re about to hit the tarmac.
 And don’t miss more insightful advice about slimming down with Can’t Lose Weight?
 Diet and Fitness Experts Explain Why.

-Avoid That!
 Auntie Anne’s Pretzels

 Other than the mall, the airport is really one of the only places you’re likely to get a whiff of the intoxicating smell of Auntie Anne’s.
 Enjoy the smell, but keep walking!
-“There really isn’t a redeeming ingredient in a sugar-coated, butter-drenched pretzel,” says —Cheryl Forberg, RD.
+“There really isn’t a redeeming ingredient in a sugar-coated, butter-drenched pretzel,” says Cheryl Forberg, RD.
 “It’s just white flour, white sugar, and too much butter.
 At nearly 500 calories, it is much more than just a snack.”

 Cue Kevin McCallister saying, “A lovely cheese pizza, just for me.”
 Except that’s not just an innocent, plain ol’ slice of pie.
 “The pizza place in the food court usually serves ‘single-serving’ pizzas that should really be feeding two or three people.
-It’s a terrible choice,” says Toby Amidor, MS, RD, author of The Greek Yogurt Kitchen: More Than 130 Delicious, Healthy Recipes for Every Meal of the Day.
+It’s a terrible choice,” says Toby Amidor, MS, RD, CDN, author of The Greek Yogurt Kitchen: More Than 130 Delicious, Healthy Recipes for Every Meal of the Day.
 Love Domino’s?
 Don’t miss our Every Menu Item at Domino’s—Ranked!